rdkcentral/rdkservices/TraceControl/doc/TraceControlPlugin.md

 <a name="method.status"></a>
 ## *status <sup>method</sup>*

 Retrieves the actual trace status information for the specified module and category.
 If the category or module is not specified then, all the information is returned.
 If both module and category are not specified then, the result is empty.
-It retrieves the details about the console status and remote address (port and binding) if these are configured.
+It retrieves the details about the console status and remote address (port and binding), if these are configured.

 ### Events